Rod Library--Special Collections

 The college designated an area about 100 X 150 feet for a playground, and installed a hard surface on part of that area for skating and bike riding.
 Several Waterloo and Cedar Falls organizations donated cash and equipment to improve the playground.
 In August 1948, the college administration asked the federal government to transfer the Sunset Village buildings to college ownership.
 The college would continue to give housing priority to veterans, as the federal government had initially stipulated.
 In December 1948, the college installed electric meters in each hut.
 Prior to that time the college had paid for electrical service to the entire village.
 Following the meter installation, the college would pay an initial $2.50 on the bill, but residents would be responsible for the remainder.

-The occupancy rate remained high in the village, even when the college expected veteran enrollment to decline.
+The occupancy rate remained high in the village, even when Teachers College officials expected veteran enrollment to decline.
 In early 1950, with the housing situation difficult for even single men, the college explored plans to convert about a dozen village huts into barracks style housing for groups of ten or twelve single men.
 But by the summer of 1950, all units were again occupied by families, and the college abandoned plans to convert village units to other kinds of housing.
 In 1951, with the huts nearing the end of their five-year anticipated life, the College Eye asked what the future would be for Sunset Village.
 The units were still in great demand: four hundred people, one hundred of them children, still lived in the village.
 The low rent and expenses made the village very attractive to young families: rent was $23 per month ($5 more for furnished units), water was free, heat was about $20 per winter month, and electricity was minimal.
 But the huts were still uninsulated and the roads were bad.
 Either the huts needed to be upgraded or some other permanent solution needed to be found.

 Tom Pettit, then a College Eye reporter and later a national broadcaster for NBC-TV, summarized the situation nicely in 1953.
 He noted that veteran enrollment was down, but that married students had become a fixed part of college life.
-What is more, the college's new program of graduate study meant that numbers of married students would likely increase; for example, over half of the men enrolled in the summer of 1953 were married.
+What is more, the college's new program of graduate study meant that the numbers of married students would likely increase; for example, over half of the men enrolled in the summer of 1953 were married.
 Mr. Pettit investigated the finances of Sunset Village and found that the capital costs had long since been amortized; rent from the village was essentially underwriting bonded indebtedness of the college dormitory system.
 In an interview, President Maucker said that the intention was to "maintain it (Sunset Village) as long as we can.
 Beyond that there is no provision.
 I don't see any possibility of it."
 President Maucker said that the level of bonded indebtedness in the dormitory system precluded any substantial improvement in housing for married students in the near future.
 Mr. Pettit offered several solutions to the problem.
 His first solution involved converting Campbell Hall into a men's dormitory and remodeling parts of Baker Hall and Seerley Hall for Men into family apartments.
 His alternate solution was to make Sunset Village a permanent facility and to undertake substantial upgrades and improvements.

 Despite Tom Pettit's interesting analysis, Sunset Village life continued on a normal and predictable course for several years.
 In the spring of 1954 village resident Diane Sargent wrote a series of columns entitled "Sun Spots" in the College Eye.
 She wrote with good humor about the problems that village residents continued to encounter: loose pets, mud, deteriorated playgrounds, trash, dirty oil heaters, parking, thin walls, and bad roads.
 Not until December 1955 did a glimmer of change begin to appear when the Regents approved $180,000 for the construction of twelve two-unit buildings that became known as College Courts.
-This first batch was completed in December 1956, and a second similar batch of twelve two-unit buildings was ready in January 1959.
+This first batch of buildings was completed in December 1956, and a second similar batch of twelve two-unit buildings was ready in January 1959.

 Sunset Village unit, 1956.